 That is exactly happened in my case.
 For some reason my browser did not recognize the changes I made (ie. uploading the new version of the plugin) and the plugin continued “not working” in the eyes of my browser.

 There is a moral to this story, of course.
 Most of the time, especially if we are not 100% well versed on the subject we perceive everything as complex and complicated.
-We never consider simple which leads to unnecessary frustrations and a waste of time.
+To clear browser cache in order to solve WordPress blog problems….?
+That is way too simple… Most of us never consider simple, which leads to unnecessary frustrations and a waste of time.
 Next time, I’ll make sure to address the simple before I will turn on my panic mode.

 Let me know about your experiences in the comment section, I am sure you have a few stories to tell as well.